ecp4224/jCrush/README.md

 JUnit 4 is used for unit testing and maven is used for building So just run 'mvn clean install' in the project's root directory to complie and test jCrush

+##Requesting new Features
+If this library ever gets out-of-date due to API updates to [mediacru.sh][1], simply open up an issue in the issue track with your feature request and support will be considered and added.
+Or, you could always fork and pull request.

 ##Usage and Examples

 ###File Retrieving